A table is a specific pattern for comparing datasets in a very direct and analytical way.

 When the row is selected, the actions do not appear on hover state.

-Table rows contain the following attributes (labeled in the image above):
+Table rows contain the following attributes:

 Note that the actions menu has a limitation on the hover state.
 It is not possible to have a row with a button in the default state because it would be impossible to click on it while the actions menu is active in the hover state.